kcjengr/qtpyvcp/docs/source/tutorials/machine_buttons.rst

    :align: center
    :scale: 80 %

-At this point you have a minimal functioning VCP, next well add the MDI Entry.
+At this point you have a minimal functioning VCP, next we'll add the MDI Entry.